Soft Wash vs Pressure Wash: Which Does Your Houston Home Need?

 Stucco has the same problem.
 The textured surface looks like it can take pressure, but the underlying material is relatively soft and the texture itself can be damaged.
 Both materials need a soft wash with a mild detergent and a low-pressure rinse.

-If you have noticed dark streaks running down from your roof line, those are usually a mix of dirt, algae, and runoff from the roof shingles.
-A soft wash will remove all of it without harming the siding or paint.
+If you have noticed dark streaks running down from your roof line, those may include dirt, algae, and runoff from the roof shingles.
+A soft-wash review can separate siding cleaning from roofline runoff, paint concerns, and nearby landscaping.

 Concrete: The One Surface Where Both Methods Apply

-Concrete is interesting because it benefits from both methods, often used together.
-Here is the typical Houston driveway cleaning sequence:
+Concrete is interesting because it can benefit from both methods, often used together.
+A Houston driveway cleaning plan may include:

-- Step 3 (Final rinse): Low-pressure rinse to remove any remaining chemical residue.
+- Step 3 (Final rinse): Rinse with attention to runoff direction, landscaping, nearby drains, and remaining residue.

 What This Costs in Houston